 Mithya is a 2008 Indian film co-written and directed by Rajat Kapoor and produced by Planman Motion Pictures.
 The film stars Ranvir Shorey, Neha Dhupia, Naseeruddin Shah and Vinay Pathak in pivotal roles.
 The film's score and soundtrack is composed by Sagar Desai.

-Rok Sako To Rok LoDirected by: Arindam Chaudhuri
+Rok Sako To Rok LoDirected by: Dr. Arindam Chaudhuri